jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 * The "Status" variable (Active, Resolved, Cancelled) shows the progress of each request.
 This variable is essential for evaluating the effectiveness and efficiency of the city’s response to service requests.

 ![](pivot-table.png)<br>
-*Figure 8: This pivot table shows the volume and resolution status of service requests by type.*
+*Figure 8: This pivot table shows the volume and resolution status of service requests by type in a table format.*

 ![](exploratory-chart.png)<br>
-*Figure 9: This exploratory bar chart shows...*
+*Figure 9: This exploratory bar chart made in Datawrapper demonstrates a graphical representation of the data from the pivot table, making it easier to visually understand what the data is telling us*

 After examining the pivot table and chart, there were a couple statistics that stood out to me: